erlang/otp/CONTRIBUTING.md

 * Check for unnecessary whitespace before committing with `git diff --check`.
 However, do not fix preexisting whitespace errors in otherwise untouched source lines.

+* Each commit should only change one application.
+** If you need to change (for example) both the `ftp` and `ssl` applications, a single commit should not change both.

 Check your coding style:

 * Make sure your changes follow the coding and indentation style of the code surrounding your changes.